FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

 6 years later and things are more complicated: The modern JavaScript that we write (and TypeScript, and Flow, and Reason, and...) no longer runs natively on Node.js.
-But compiling for Node.js can leave web users with bloated, slower libraries.
-As a result, package authors are stuck forever fiddling with tooling & configuration files hoping to get everything just right.
+But compiling only for Node.js leaves web users with code that is less reliably optimized.
+As a result, package authors are stuck forever fiddling with tooling & configuration files trying to get everything just right.

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently by focusing on the entire package.** Pika provides a set of pluggable builders that compile your code AND configure your `package.json` manifest for you.
+**@pika/pack approaches the problem differently by focusing on the entire package.** Pika provides a set of simple, pluggable builders that compile your code AND configure your `package.json` manifest for you.
 The result is a self-contained ready-to-publish `pkg/` subdirectory, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).

 ## Quickstart